SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

     Answer: 8, predecessors={Parameter(name=To_give_ta, requires_opt=True, param_type=prompt (Instruction to the language model on task, data, and format.), role_desc=To give task instruction to the language model in the system prompt, data=You will answer a reasoning question.
 Think step by step.
 The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value., predecessors=set(), gradients=set(),            raw_response=None, input_args=None, traces={}), Parameter(name=To_provide, requires_opt=True, param_type=demos (A few examples to guide the language model.), role_desc=To provide few shot demos to the language model, data=None, predecessors=set(), gradients=set(),            raw_response=None, input_args=None, traces={})}, gradients=set(),            raw_response=None, input_args={'prompt_kwargs': {'system_prompt': Parameter(name=To_give_ta, requires_opt=True, param_type=prompt (Instruction to the language model on task, data, and format.), role_desc=To give task instruction to the language model in the system prompt, data=You will answer a reasoning question.
 Think step by step.
 The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value., predecessors=set(), gradients=set(),            raw_response=None, input_args=None, traces={}), 'few_shot_demos': Parameter(name=To_provide, requires_opt=True, param_type=demos (A few examples to guide the language model.), role_desc=To provide few shot demos to the language model, data=None, predecessors=set(), gradients=set(),            raw_response=None, input_args=None, traces={}), 'input_str': 'I have a flute, a piano, a trombone, four stoves, a violin, an accordion, a clarinet, a drum, two lamps, and a trumpet.
 How many musical instruments do I have?'}, 'model_kwargs': {'model': 'gpt-3.5-turbo', 'max_tokens': 2000, 'temperature': 0.0, 'top_p': 0.99, 'frequency_penalty': 0, 'presence_penalty': 0, 'stop': None}}, traces={})

-So far, we have completed the task pipeline and made sure it is working in both eval and train mode.
-Of course, if the performance is perfect here, there is no need to train.
-But we need to evaluate it.
+So far, we have completed the task pipeline and ensured it works in both evaluation and training modes.
+Of course, if the performance is already perfect, there may be no need for further training, but evaluation is still essential.

-Our train pipeline can help you with both training and evaluation.
+Our training pipeline can assist with both training and evaluation.

-# TODO: rerun the example as the id is just added to the call.

 Evaluate the task pipeline
 ----------------------------

 Before we start the training, we should prepare three datasets: train, validation, and test datasets.
-We need to do intitial evaluation to check two things:
+An initial evaluation is necessary to check two things:

-1. The overall performance, maybe an average accross the datasets.
-If it does not meet the accuracy requirements, we need to plan on evaluation.
+1. **Overall Performance on Each Data Split:** We need to assess the performance on each data split.
+If the accuracy does not meet the required standards, we must plan for further evaluation and adjustments.

-2. The performance on each dataset: we need to ensure that each split has a comparable performance so that the train and validation set can be a good indicator to the test performance.
+2. **Performance Consistency Across Datasets:** We need to ensure that each split (train, validation, and test) performs comparably.
+This consistency is crucial so that the train and validation sets can serve as reliable indicators of test performance.

 Datasets
 ~~~~~~~~~~~~

 We have prepared the dataset at ``adalflow.datasets.big_bench_hard``.
-We can load it:
+We can load it with the following code:

 .. code-block:: python